AvianOfKonoha/naka-web-wallet/README.md

-# 🧾 Ethereum Smart Contract Frontend
+# 🧾 Vault Smart Contract Frontend
 **Built with Vue + Vite + TypeScript + Web3.js**

 This frontend application was rewritten from a minimal Vite setup into a Vue-based client that interacts with Ethereum smart contracts using **Web3.js** and **MetaMask**.
 It includes functionality to deterministically compute contract addresses using **RLP encoding** and **Keccak-256 hashing**—entirely within the browser, with no backend.